withfig/challenge-fullstack/README.md

 * `git commit --message "hello world"`
 * `npm run dev`
 * `npm install -g react`
-* `echo hello world abc def` (variadic arguments)
-* `git add index.js deploy.sh package.json` (variadic arguments)

 __To be abundantly clear__, we expect you to correctly tokenize the input then annotate it with the correct description.
 This includes annotating arguments. e.g. you should provide an annotation for the `"hello world"` part of `echo "hello world"`.

 ## Deliverables

-When you're ready to submit, please email brendan, matt, sean @fig.io with a zip file containing the following:
+When you're ready to submit, please create a zip file of the below and upload it to the following form: https://airtable.com/shrFwTaQFMqvzKYLX

 1. A Next.js or React app written in Typescript that implements the functionality detailed above.
 2. A **README.md**.
 Please discuss your design decisions, how you handled